Diebbo/assignment-4-computational-geometry/chapters/task3.typ

   Normally, this would not be possible as we would need to traverse all the nodes in the tree that sums up to the y-interval of the rectangle being opened.
 However, the optimization comes from the fact that we can use lazy propagation to update the tree: a node's count is valid only if its count is greater than zero, moreover we don't need to check its children.
 - *Closing*: Operation symmetric to the Opening, also requiring $O(log n)$ time.

-We can calculate the area covered between two consecutive events $e_i$ and $e_(i+1)$ by looking at the total height covered by the rectangles at the root of the interval tree $T$ and multiplying it by the width between the two events
+We can calculate the area covered between two consecutive events $e_i$ and $e_(i+1)$ by looking at the total height covered by the rectangles at the root of the segment tree $T$ and multiplying it by the width between the two events
 $ A += "span"(T.root) dot (x_(i+1) - x_i) $.

 // TODO: add pseudocode